emre1702/BonusBot_Java/README.md

   - Shows infos about the audio getting played.
 - position [0-100]
   - Sets the audio-position (argument in percent)
+- delqueue [number]
+  - Removes a song from the queue at the number/index.
+- ytsearch [text] [showamount = 5]
+  - Searchs in YouTube and outputs the result.
+  Amount of result depends on showamount.
+  Needed for !ytplay and !ytqueue.
+- ytplay [number]
+  - Plays the audio at specific place in result of ytsearch.
+- ytqueue [number]
+  - Queues the audio at specific place in result of ytsearch.

 #### rest
 Usable everywhere